extigy/2D-GP/README.md

 # Introduction
 2D-GP is a FORTRAN project designed to numerically solve the Gross-Pitaevskii equation (GPE) in two dimensions (2D).
-Solving the GPE allows for qualitatively accurate simulations of Bose-Eintein Condensates (BECs) at zero temperature.
+Solving the GPE allows for qualitatively accurate simulations of Bose-Einstein Condensates (BECs) at zero temperature.
 2D-GP solves the GPE using 4th order Runge-Kutta time stepping on a grid of points with regular spacing in both the x and y dimensions.
 User defined grid spacing and time step is supported.

 ### Requirements
-2D-GP requires NetCDF and NetCDF-fortran installations to run.
+2D-GP requires NetCDF and NetCDF-Fortran installations to run.
 NetCDF is used to save compressed data files.
-On ubuntu you can install the required packages by running:
+On Ubuntu you can install the required packages by running:
 ```
 sudo apt-get install libnetcdf11 libnetcdff6 libnetcdf-dev libnetcdff-dev
 ```

 You can also create a local installation of NetCDF by downloading the source files from the [NetCDF website](https://www.unidata.ucar.edu/software/netcdf/) and compiling them yourself.
-If you do this, make a note of the installation location as you will neet it to install 2D-GP.
+If you do this, make a note of the installation location as you will need it to install 2D-GP.

 ### Installation
 * Clone the git repository somewhere : `git clone https://github.com/Extigy/2D-GP.git`